With the diversity of New York, the history of Rome and the buzz of Tokyo all rolled into one, London is truly one of the world’s super cities.

 One of the world’s five fashion capitals; graduates from the city’s art and fashion colleges feature prominently on the current global fashion circuit.
 London has recently been crowned as the world’s top shopping city with over 29,000 shops including more top-brand retailers than any other place on earth.

 London is home to many of the world’s most famous sports stadia; including Wembley Stadium, Wimbledon Tennis, the Olympic Park, Lord’s Cricket Ground and Twickenham Rugby Stadium, five Premier League football teams, four of Europe’s top rugby clubs and two leading cricket clubs call London home.

-"See a football game, sit in a park on any sunny day, go to a different room of the British Museum each day, visit the latest art installation in the Tate Modern's Turbine Hall, go on day trips outside of Central London to Primrose Hill, or walk along the River Thames.
+"See a football game; sit in a park on any sunny day; go to a different room of the British Museum each day; visit the latest art installation in the Tate Modern's Turbine Hall; see some street art around Brick Lane; go on day trips outside of Central London to Greenwich, Richmond, Brixton; head to the South Bank cultural centre, or just walk along the River Thames".

 The weather in London is very unpredictable, so be prepared for all kinds of weather.
 The two main recommendations Londoners will offer are: (1) always carry a waterproof jacket or an umbrella (or "brolly," as the English call it) and, (2) dress in layers so you can be comfortable if the weather changes.

 London experiences a relatively moderate change in temperature throughout the seasons.
 Winter lows rarely drop below freezing and tend to hover around the mid to low 40s.
 The warmer months, are not particularly warm either, with the average summer temperature being around 70, though temperatures do rise into the 90s on occasion.